JorgeDFR/ros2_amcl_tutorial/docs/intro_amcl.md

 The behavior of AMCL depends strongly on its configuration parameters.
 They can be grouped into three main categories, reflecting the stages of the localization process: **motion prediction**, **sensor correction**, and **filter adaptivity/resampling**.
-The following parameters are those used in the **Nav2 AMCL implementation**, but very similar sets exist in other AMCL implementations.
+The following parameters are those used in the [`nav2_amcl`](https://github.com/ros-navigation/navigation2/tree/main/nav2_amcl) implementation, but very similar sets exist in other AMCL implementations.

 ### 1. Odometry / Motion Model (Prediction Step)